MikeWLloyd/PartitionedGeneTree/README.md

 ### Example call:
     perl best_scheme_finder.pl [./path/to/pf_jobgen_output]

-## 5. raxml\_genetrees\_part\_local.sh
+## 5a. raxml\_genetrees\_part\_local.sh

+Assumes you have run steps 3 and 4.
 This script sequentially runs partitioned RAxML on each locus.
 This assume the use of raxmlHPC installed someplace where your path statement can find it (e.g., /usr/local/bin/).
 If a different version of raxml is required, modify the script to point at the version you require.
 You could also modify this to include multi-threaded version...

 Again, I have included version for cluster or grid computing systems (raxml\_genetrees\_part\_Hydra3.sh and raxml\_job\_part\_Hydra3.job).
 They can be modified to suit your needs.

 ### Example call:
     ./raxml_genetrees_part_local.sh [./path/to/pf_jobgen_output]

+## 5b. raxml\_genetrees\_nopart\local.sh

+Assumes you have proceeded here from step 2.
+This script sequentially runs RAxML on each locus.
+This assume the use of raxmlHPC installed someplace where your path statement can find it (e.g., /usr/local/bin/).
+If a different version of raxml is required, modify the script to point at the version you require.
+You could also modify this to include multi-threaded version...

+Again, I have included version for cluster or grid computing systems (raxml\_genetrees\_nopart\_Hydra3.sh and raxml\_job\_nopart\_Hydra3.job).
+They can be modified to suit your needs.

+### Example call:
+    ./raxml_genetrees_nopart_local.sh [./path/to/pf_jobgen_output]

 ## 6. best\_tree\_concat.pl